Are Aggravations of Pre-Existing Conditions Covered Under Louisiana Workers Compensation?

 - Pre-existing conditions that produce disabling consequences; or

-- Pre-existing conditions that delay or prevent an employee's normal recovery
+- Pre-existing conditions that delay or prevent an employee's normal recovery.

-Pre-existing Conditions that Produce Accidents
+Pre-existing Conditions that Produce Accidents In Louisiana Workers Compensation

 First, a pre-existing condition may help cause the actual injury by an accident to an employee, when such an accident would not have happened if the worker did not have the preexisting condition.

-A typical example of this kind of case is the worker with some form of heart disease which renders the employee susceptible to a heart attack.
+A typical example of this kind of case is the worker with some form of heart disease, which renders the employee susceptible to a heart attack.

 Nevertheless, this employee is fully protected and covered under Louisiana workers compensation for such a heart attack.

-Such a heart attack will be treated as the “accident” which disables the employee, even though another employee without such a pre-existing disease would not have suffered a heart attack.
+Such a heart attack will be treated as the “accident,” which disables the employee, even though another employee without such a pre-existing disease would not have suffered a heart attack.

 Other typical cases in which a preexisting deficiency has made an employee peculiarly susceptible to an accident are those cases that involve hernias.

-Pre-existing Conditions that Produce Disabling Consequences
+Pre-existing Conditions that Produce Disabling Consequences In Louisiana Workers Compensation

 Second, a pre-existing condition can make the consequences of an accident disabling, even when this pre-existing condition does not make the employee susceptible to an accident or help cause the accident.